microsoft/ELL/docs/tutorials/Fun-with-Dogs-and-Cats/index.md

 the pets.py script on all those images using this command line:

 ````
-python pets.py categories.txt --compiledModel model1 --folder myFavoriteImages
+python pets.py categories.txt --compiledModel model --folder myFavoriteImages --bgr true
 ````

-It will show the first image, then press the `space bar` to advance to the next image.
+It will show the first image, then press the `space bar` to advance to the next image and `escape` to close the app.

 ### Process video

 If you have a USB camera attached to your Pi then you can also use ELL to process video frames:

 ````
-python pets.py categories.txt --compiledModel model1
+python pets.py categories.txt --compiledModel model --bgr true
 ````
+(just press `escape` on your keyboard to close the app)

 You will see the same kind of window appear only this time it is showing the video stream.
 Then when your camera is pointed at an object that the model recognizes you will see the label and